IBMa/equal-access/accessibility-checker-engine/README-RULES.md

 ## Summary of steps to implement/update and test a new rule

-* Create a rule id for a new rule, using the 3-word format with underscores: `type_property_test`.
+* Create a rule id for a new rule using the 3-word format with underscores: `type_property_test`.
 * Create the help file in [help-v4](help-v4).
 * Create the rule implementation in [src/v4/rules](src/v4/rules).
 The rule implementation includes the rule context, message, help, ruleset mappings, logic, and outcome.
 * Create test cases for the rule in [test/v2/checker/accessibility/rules](test/v2/checker/accessibility/rules).